BYPASS SURGERY OVERVIEW

 An important issue for many patients who have had bypass surgery is when sexual activity can be safely resumed.
 In the first two weeks after an uncomplicated heart attack, most people are at high risk of heart-related problems during sex as a result of a rise in the heart rate and blood pressure.
 However, this risk becomes much smaller by six weeks after the MI.

 Patients with complications of a heart attack, such as recurrent chest pain, abnormal heart rhythms (arrhythmias), or heart failure are at intermediate or high risk of heart-related problems during sex.
 People in these risk groups need further evaluation and/or treatment before attempting to have sex.
-A cardiologist or internal medicine specialist can help a person to know when sex is safe.
+Talk to your healthcare provider if you have questions about when you can safely resume sex.